Colin Dunmore Fuller

 Colin Dunmore Fuller (1882–1953) was an Australian farmer and soldier who served in World War One.

 Biography

 He was born on 10 February 1882 in Kiama, New South Wales.

 He was the son of George Lawrence Fuller.

 His eldest brother George Warburton Fuller was the 22nd Premier of New South Wales.

-He got married to Amy Elsie Blanche Rea at St Luke's Anglican Church, Mosman, Sydney on 10 March 1920.
+He married Amy Elsie Blanche Rea at St Luke's Anglican Church, Mosman, Sydney on 10 March 1920.

 He died of lung cancer on 19 September 1953 in Sydney, Australia.

 His cemetery is at the Woronora Memorial Park, Sutherland, New South Wales.

 Education

 He completed his schooling at the Sydney Church of England Grammar School.

 Career

 In his youth, he worked as a horseman and a farmer.

-Military Career
+Military career

 He enlisted as a lieutenant in the 6th Light Horse Regiment (Australia) and rose through the ranks to become a lieutenant colonel.
 He commanded the unit during the Gallipoli Campaign.